 Federal agencies have issued more than 41 pieces of guidance on PPP.
 The barrage of rule changes have left borrowers scrambling to figure out whether they still qualify, how and when to use the funds, and if the loan is even worth the trouble.
 The Paycheck Protection Program Flexibility Act signed into law on June 5, 2020, provides much needed flexibility to borrowers — further guidance will be forthcoming.
 Here’s what we know so far about loan forgiveness:

 - Loan forgiveness will not be reduced for borrowers who made a “good-faith, written offer” to rehire workers if the offer was declined.
-Many business owners have reported difficulties hiring back workers who are making more money from unemployment benefits or fear being exposed to the virus.
-Treasury designed the application so borrowers won’t be penalized for this scenario: No loan forgiveness reduction will apply to any employee who declines a good-faith, written offer to return to work, or for full-time employees who were fired for cause, voluntarily resign, or voluntarily request a reduction in hours.
+Many business owners have reported difficulties hiring back workers who are making more money from unemployment benefits or fear of being exposed to the virus.
+Treasury designed the application so borrowers won’t be penalized for this scenario: no loan forgiveness reduction will apply to any employee who declines a good-faith, written offer to return to work, or for full-time employees who were fired for cause, voluntarily resign, or voluntarily request a reduction in hours

 - Payroll costs include those “paid” and “incurred but not paid out” during the forgiveness period.
 Borrowers may include payroll costs paid during the 8 or 24 weeks but incurred previously (although how far back is anybody’s guess).
 They may also include costs “incurred but not paid” until the next regular pay period.
 If you weren’t planning on paying out expenses like sales commissions until the end of the quarter, consider doing it sooner so they qualify for loan forgiveness.